OCLIDE-Modules/OCLIDE/README.md

 ## Requirements
 * JRE/JDK 1.8 or later
-* Windows 7 or later
+* Windows 10 (work on older versions is not guaranteed)